Nomcebo Zikode

-Her debut album Xola Moya Wam was released in 2020, containing two successful singles, "Xola Moya wam" and "Bayabuza".
+Her debut album Xola Moya Wam was released in 2020, containing two successful singles, "Xola Moya Wam" and "Bayabuza".

 Life and career

 Early life and education

-Zikode was born in Hammarsdale, Provice of Natal.
+Zikode was born in Hammarsdale, Province of Natal.

 She matriculated at Ukusa High School, later enrolling at Havatech College, obtaining an information technology degree.

 Career beginnings

 After moving from home to pursue a career in music, she worked mostly as a backing singer for more than fifteen years.
 She worked with South African artistes, including Deborah Fraser, Zahara, Lundi Tyamara, and Nhlanhla Nciza.

 She was signed by Ganyani Entertainment, providing vocals for songs including "NTO", "Jabulile", and "Emazulwini", which received a nomination for Record of the Year at the SAMA awards.
 As she did not own the songs, she was not permitted to perform them without the consent of the label.

 Having signed record deal with Open Mic Productions, she gained worldwide popularity after working with Master KG on his 2019 hit single "Jerusalema" and later remixed by Burna Boy, debuted #1 on Billboard Music charts.